NeoExtended/gym-gathering/README.md

 ## Interaction
 For the particle gathering task, specific observations and rewards are not strictly enforced.
-If you find a better way to encode the environment information, or to provide feedback to the RL agent, we highly encourage to do so.
+If you find a better way to encode the environment information, or to provide feedback to the RL agent, we highly encourage doing so.
 However, this package contains a number of default observations and a reward generation toolkit to make it easy to experiment with the environments.

 ### Observations